Extra pearls in graph theory: Vertex covers

 It remains to prove that $S$ is a vertex cover; that is, at least one vertex of any edge $e$ in $G$ is in $S$.

 Note that if the left vertex of $e$ lies in $Q_L$, then $e$ is an edge on an $M$-alternating path starting from $U_L$.
-Therefore the right vertex of $e$ also lies in $Q_L$.
+Therefore, the right vertex of $e$ also lies in $Q_L$.

-Therefore it is sufficient to consider only the following three cases: \begin{itemize} \item The edge $e$ has its right vertex in $Q_L$ and its left vertex outside of $Q_L$.
-In this case, both vertexes of $e$ lie in~$S$. \item The edge $e$ connects vertexes in $Q_L$.
-In this case, the right vertex of $e$ is in $S$. \item The edge $e$ connects vertexes outside of $Q_L$.
+Therefore, it is sufficient to consider only the following three cases: \begin{itemize} \item The edge $e$ has its right vertex in $Q_L$ and its left vertex outside of $Q_L$.
+In this case, both vertices of $e$ lie in~$S$. \item The edge $e$ connects vertices in $Q_L$.
+In this case, the right vertex of $e$ is in $S$. \item The edge $e$ connects vertices outside of $Q_L$.
 In this case, the left vertex of $e$ is in~$S$. \qeds \end{itemize}

 \begin{thm}{Exercise} A few squares on a chessboard are marked.
 Show that the minimal number of rows and columns that cover all marked squares is the same as the maximal number of rooks on the marked squares that do not threaten each other. \end{thm}